 Sorcerers are wielders of arcane magicks, and in the days of old, were powerful beings who drew their knowledge from libraries of spellbooks and scrolls.
 Now, in the waning days of magick, most sorcerers find themselves untrained, learning as they go, drawing their power from the living and the elemental plane, rather than the spells and dragons of old.
 While the use of magick is widely accepted throughout the world, sorcerers, in particular, are feared and hunted, considered the most dangerous of those wielders still left in the world.

 Sorcerers are permitted as special application roles only as we want to limit how many are in the game at any given time.
+They also require a solid understanding of magick through playing other elementalists, and good communication with staff.

 Ranger